llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/prefer-at-over-subscript-operator.rst

-.. title:: clang-tidy - cppcoreguidelines-avoid-bounds-errors
+.. title:: clang-tidy - cppcoreguidelines-prefer-at-over-subscript-operator

-cppcoreguidelines-avoid-bounds-errors
+cppcoreguidelines-prefer-at-over-subscript-operator
 =====================================

 This check flags all uses of ``operator[]`` on ``std::vector``, ``std::array``, ``std::deque``, ``std::map``, ``std::unordered_map``, and ``std::flat_map`` and suggests to replace it with ``at()``.